ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 bits that should be obscured to the client.

-Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata.
+Note that the instantiation in {{voprf-protocol}} provides randomized redemption tokens with no additional metadata for an Issuer with a single key.

 # VOPRF instantiation {#voprf-protocol}